Linuxfabrik/monitoring-plugins/check-plugins/selinux-mode/README.md

 ## States

+* OK if the current SELinux mode matches the expected mode.
-* WARN if selinux mode is in a state not as expected.
+* WARN if the current SELinux mode does not match the expected mode.
+* UNKNOWN if SELinux is not applicable to the system (e.g., `getenforce` is not available).
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics